 Before you change anything

-- Decide the exact downstream consumer of the output: human reader, JSON parser, database row, ticket field.
+- Decide the exact downstream consumer: human reader, JSON parser, database row, ticket field.

 - Sketch the ideal shape: fields, order, types, allowed values.